 What is garden leave?

-This means, because the employee has to keep themselves available for any work that comes in, they cannot go to work for their new employer during this period.
+The employee can’t perform any work activities while on this type of leave unless the employer states otherwise.
+This means, because the employee must remain available for any work that comes in, they cannot go to work for their new employer during this period.
+Also, contractual clauses, such as the non-competition clause, binds the employee to the employer until their notice period is complete.

-You don’t lose any rights or entitlements while on leave, it is mostly a tool for the employer to better manage the company information during the transitional period between an employee leaving, and a new employee starting.
+Many employees (and employers) ask the question ‘Is garden leave a bad thing?’
+The short answer is no. Employees don’t lose any rights or entitlements while on leave, it is mostly a tool for the employer to better manage the company information during the transitional period between an employee leaving, and a new employee starting.

 How does garden leave work?

+The right to place an employee on garden leave is a contractual one, meaning you should include this in a clause when drafting an employee contract.
 In the clause, you can include details such as who they can communicate with regarding leave, what they should expect regarding attendance at the office, and so on.

 This clause is particularly important, as placing an employee on leave without it constitutes a breach of contract.
 And the employee could claim constructive dismissal.